spettersson/splunk4patientprivacy/data_guide.md

 ```

-#### **5. Assign the Right Sourcetype to the Right Log**
+#### **5. Assign the Right Sourcetype to the Right Logs**

 When Splunk receives logs, it needs information about which sourcetype to assign to which log.
 This is typically done by the collection mechanism (e.g., [Splunk Universal Forwarder](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Abouttheuniversalforwarder)/[HTTP Event Collector](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector)) assigning sourcetype metadata which subsequently is carried over with the logs when sent to Splunk.
 How this assignment is done depends on the collection mechanism used, which in turn depends on how logs can be accessed from the system in question.

-A common scenario is that the system you want to collect logs from writes logs to multiple text files, which can then be collected by a Splunk Universal Forwarder (UF).
-A UF is a lightweight agent that, among other capabilities, can tail log files, reading and forwarding both historical and new log entries to Splunk.
+A common scenario is that the system you want to collect logs from writes logs to multiple files in a human-readable format, which can then be collected by a Splunk Universal Forwarder (UF).
+A UF is a lightweight agent that tails log files, sending historical entries once and continuously forwarding any new log entries to Splunk.
 Unlike many other agents, a UF is designed to do minimal processing, focusing solely on reading log files and sending them unaltered to Splunk.

-The UF needs instructions for what directory or files to monitor and what metadata to add to those logs (e.g., which sourcetype to assign and in what Splunk [index](https://docs.splunk.com/Splexicon:Index) to store the logs).
+The UF needs instructions for what directory or files to monitor and what metadata to add to those logs (e.g., which sourcetype to assign, and in what Splunk [index](https://docs.splunk.com/Splexicon:Index) to store the logs).
 This is defined in the configuration file [inputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf).
 If you are collecting logs from e.g., Cambio Cosmic, navigate to `<my_addon>/default/inputs.conf` and add one stanza per sourcetype.
-If you’ve already mapped out which logs should be assigned which sourcetype, this step should be straightforward.
+If you’ve already mapped out which log file should be assigned which sourcetype, this step is straightforward.

 Example monitor stanza:
 ```ini